meetmakwana19/about-git/README.md

 ```

-### STEP 4
+### STEP 4 - Commit

 - ```git commit``` means taking a snapshot

 - So ```git add``` and ```git commit``` makes a snapshot associated to the changes we made

-- But right now nothing is added to my repo so using "Initial commit"
+- But right now nothing is added to my repo so using message for commit as "Initial commit"

 If this command is executed then an editor will open then press ```i``` to edit and write the message ```Initial commit``` and then press ```Esc``` key and then type ```:wq``` to save and exit the file.

 ```bash
 git commit
 ```
+---
 - ALTERNATE EASY METHOD

 ```bash
 git commit -m "Initial commit"
 ```

-- I prefer this as it skips staging and directly commits :
+- I prefer the following commands as it skips staging and directly commits :
     - ```-a``` Commits modified and deleted files
     - Remember this following will mostly work when we have done tracking(staging) with the ```git add``` command atleast once for tha repository.

 ```bash
 git commit -a -m "msg"